BfdCampos/monzo-mcp-bfdcampos/README.md

    - "What's my current balance?"
    - "How much money do I have in my joint account?"
    - "Show me all my Monzo accounts"
+   - "Move £50 from my personal account to my Savings pot"
+   - "Show me my transactions from today"

 ## 📊 Available Functions